Table of Contents

 While this needs to be studied more in canines, there's a lot of anecdotal evidence from pet owners, including my own experience.

 A friend of mine used this approach to her Labrador retriever’s oral tumor.
-Application of CBD oil killed off the bottom parts of the tumor where the oil was applied.
+The application of CBD oil killed off the bottom parts of the tumor where the oil was applied.

 Once dead, the tumor tissue turned black and fell off much as a scab would.